Shaun Marsh: Indian Premier League career

 Good form with the Western Warriors was rewarded with a contract in the 2008 Indian Premier League, where he opened the batting for the Kings XI Punjab.
 Despite missing the opening four games of the tournament, Marsh scored the most runs in the league stage of tournament, including a century in the final league stage match against the Rajasthan Royals.
 He received the orange cap for scoring most runs in the 2008 IPL tournament.
-Shaun Marsh was chosen in the inaugural IPL dream team chosen by the cricketing website Cricinfo along with cricket superstars Sanath Jayasuriya, Kumar Sangakkara, Glenn McGrath and Shane Warne as well as other young talents like Rohit Sharma, Gautam Gambhir and Yusuf Pathan.
+Shaun Marsh was chosen in the inaugural IPL dream team chosen by the cricketing website ESPNcricinfo along with cricket superstars Sanath Jayasuriya, Kumar Sangakkara, Glenn McGrath and Shane Warne as well as other young talents like Rohit Sharma, Gautam Gambhir and Yusuf Pathan.
 Marsh played for Kings XI Punjab since the start of the Indian Premier League and became one of the most vital players for the team.

-For his performances in 2011, he was named in the Cricinfo IPL XI.
+For his performances in 2011, he was named in the ESPNcricinfo IPL XI.